-- ▶ Introducing PowerPoint
+- ▶ Discovering PowerPoint

 - ► Firing up PowerPoint

-- Making sense of the PowerPoint screen and the Ribbon
+- ▶ Making sense of the PowerPoint screen and the Ribbon

+- ▶ Visiting backstage

 - ► Creating a presentation

 - ▶ Viewing presentation outlines

 - ▶ Saving and closing your work

-- ▶ Retrieving a presentation from the hard drive
+- Retrieving a presentation from the hard drive

 - ▶ Getting out of PowerPoint

-his chapter is a grand and gala welcoming ceremony for PowerPoint 2007, the all-new and thoroughly revamped version of Microsoft's popular slide-presentation program.
+his chapter is a grand and gala welcoming ceremony for PowerPoint 2010, Microsoft's popular slide-presentation program.

-This chapter is sort of like the opening ceremonies of the Olympics, in which all the athletes parade around the stadium and people make speeches in French.
-In much the same way, this chapter marches PowerPoint 2007 around the stadium so you can get a bird's-eye view of what the program is and what you can do with it.
+This chapter is sort of like the opening ceremony of the Olympics, in which all the athletes parade around the stadium and people make speeches in French.
+In much the same way, this chapter marches PowerPoint 2010 around the stadium so you can get a bird's-eye view of what the program is and what you can do with it.
 I might make a few speeches, but not in French (unless, of course, you're reading the French edition of this book).